-But I wasn’t entirely prepared for the fact that these believers had a very different understanding of the Christian’s relationship to Torah than I did.
-After accepting Messiah Yeshua (Jesus) during my undergrad years in Chicago, I have since held to what gets labeled as a “Messianic” theological perspective.
+But I wasn’t entirely prepared for the fact that these believers had a slightly different understanding of the Christian’s relationship to the Hebrew Scriptures than I did.
+After accepting Messiah Yeshua (Jesus) during my undergrad years in Chicago, I have since held to what gets labeled as a “Messianic” (albeit thoroughly Pentecostal!) theological perspective.

 I never struggled with the fact that my Messiah Yeshua (Jesus) was a Jewish Rabbi!
 When I moved out of my college bubble, I discovered most believers were not really interested in the Jewishness of Jesus, much less studying Torah’s relationship to the New Testament.
 Yeshua (Jesus) followed and fulfilled Torah so it seemed strange to me that everyone seemed to want to delete the first half of the Bible.

 And I will never forget the day when many of us from the church went out for lunch at a little restaurant.

 I guess I shouldn’t have been at all surprised when the pastor and the church leaders all ordered pork bbq plates.
 But I’m certain I unwittingly raised an eyebrow!